The following steps outline the administration of a grant from beginning to end.

 of the final grant payment.
 Also, the grantee is ineligible to receive

-further MCC grants until the final report is submitted and approved.
+further Mass Cultural Council grants until the final report is submitted and approved.